floridianfishe/sample-iot-SAMIFlameTempMonitor/README.md

-# An IoT system for remotely monitoring fire and temperature
+# An IoT system using SAMI for remotely monitoring fire and temperature

-Build a remote fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.
+Build a fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.

 Introduction
 -------------